-Net cash used by investing activities in 2013 also included \$38.2 million for the May 13, 2013 acquisition of Challenger.
-See Note 2 to the Consolidated Financial Statements for information on the Challenger acquisition.
+Net cash used by investing activities in 2014 also included \$41.3 million for the May 2014 acquisition of Pro-Cut.
+Net cash used by investing activities in 2013 included \$38.2 million for the May 2013 acquisition of Challenger.
+See Note 2 to the Consolidated Financial Statements for information on acquisitions.